opencv/opencv/modules/core/doc/operations_on_arrays.rst

 completeSymm
 ------------

-.. cpp:function:: void completeSymm(InputOutputArray mtx, bool lowerToUpper=false)
+.. ocv:function:: void completeSymm(InputOutputArray mtx, bool lowerToUpper=false)

     Copies the lower or the upper half of a square matrix to another half.